Did You Ever Wonder How Long Do Copper Water Lines Last?

 In the right circumstances, it’s common for copper water mains to last 70 years and maybe more.
 The key factors for that to happen are proper installation, safe surrounding soil, and no presence of stray underground electrical current.

-20 Years is considered the turning point for repairs and replacement.
-A leaking, clogged, or damaged water main that is less than 20 years old should be repaired if possible.
-After 20 years, clients are advised to decide whether they want to install a new water main with a fresh lifespan.
 After 20 years, certain types of damage like pinhole leaks from a water main worn thin may mean the water main needs to be replaced.
 Good advice is to always get pricing on both a repair and a full water service line replacement.
 Then let your commonsense dictate a good hiring decision.

 how-long-do-copper-water-lines-last